JBlond/math-functions/README.md

     - float $longitudeTo Longitude of target point in [deg decimal]
     - float $earthRadius Mean earth radius in [m]
     - OPTIONAL float|int Distance between points in [m] (same as earthRadius) default: 6371000 meters
+- haversine function
+  - Parameters
+    - float $latitudeFrom Latitude of start point in [deg decimal]
+    - float $longitudeFrom Longitude of start point in [deg decimal]
+    - float $latitudeTo Latitude of target point in [deg decimal]
+    - float $longitudeTo Longitude of target point in [deg decimal]
+- greatCircle
+  - Parameters
+    - float $latitudeFrom Latitude of start point in [deg decimal]
+    - float $longitudeFrom Longitude of start point in [deg decimal]
+    - float $latitudeTo Latitude of target point in [deg decimal]
+    - float $longitudeTo Longitude of target point in [deg decimal]
+- equirectangularApproximation
+  - Parameters
+    - float $latitudeFrom Latitude of start point in [deg decimal]
+    - float $longitudeFrom Longitude of start point in [deg decimal]
+    - float $latitudeTo Latitude of target point in [deg decimal]
+    - float $longitudeTo Longitude of target point in [deg decimal]
+- cosineLaw
+  - Parameters
+    - float $latitudeFrom Latitude of start point in [deg decimal]
+    - float $longitudeFrom Longitude of start point in [deg decimal]
+    - float $latitudeTo Latitude of target point in [deg decimal]
+    - float $longitudeTo Longitude of target point in [deg decimal]